 You'll be responsible for presenting your case.
 You need to decide what you'd like to say at the appeal hearing and what written evidence you want the panel to consider.
 You should submit all written evidence to us at least seven days before the appeal.

 You have the right to attend the appeal to make your case to the panel.
 If you feel you need some support, you can bring a friend or family member.
 If you prefer, they can represent you.

 All appeals are held in private.
 We wouldn't expect children to attend the appeal hearings.
 The appeal is a chance for you to put across your case on behalf of your child.

 The appeals panel consists of three independent members.
 Also attending will be a clerk to the panel, an officer from the council, and the headteacher.
 No panel member has any connection with the school for which the appeal is being heard.

-Following the appeal, the panel will let you know their decision as soon as possible and this decision is binding on the local authority, the school and the parent.
-You won't be able to apply again for the same school in the same school year unless there has been a significant change in yours or the school's circumstances.
+Following the appeal, the panel will let you know their decision as soon as possible.
+This decision is binding on the local authority, the school and the parent.
+You won't be able to apply again for the same school in the same school year unless there's been a significant change in yours or the school's circumstances.

 Tips for preparing for an appeal

 - Make sure the information you provide is accurate

 - Complete all sections of the notice of appeal.
 If you need an appeals form for a school in another local authority, please contact that authority directly.

 - Submit any letter, written reports, documentation or evidence relevant to your case at least seven days before the appeal date.